divshot/docs/guides/getting-started.md

 ### Using Your Own Domain Name

-Once your application is ready for prime time you'll want to use your own domain name.
-This is accomplished like so:
+Your Divshot apps can easily be made available on a domain that you own.
+Simply add the domain to your app in the Dashboard or from the command line like so:

     divshot domains:add www.example.com

-Custom domain names are only available on paid Divshot plans.
-If you try to add a domain on a free plan, the command-line interface should give you instructions on how to upgrade.
-You can also upgrade your apps simply by [visiting the dashboard](https://dashboard.divshot.com).

 Once you've added the domain name to Divshot, you just need to create a `CNAME` record with your DNS provider linking the appropriate domain to your app's primary subdomain (e.g. `my-app-name.divshot.io`).
 Once complete, your app will be available from your own domain!

+### Production Mode

+When an app is ready for primetime, you'll want to take advantage of Divshot's awesome CDN hosting and other advanced features like custom domain SSL.
+To do this, you'll need to purchase a plan and upgrade your apps to [production mode](/guides/production).